 - Tuition assistance paid by a government agency (e.g., military)

 - Payment in full

 Some options require the submission of appropriate documentation.
-The deferred payment plan option requires a deferred payment fee to be paid at the time of registration.
-The University reserves the right to refuse deferred payment privileges for any student whose account is overdue or has been overdue in the past.
+The deferred payment plan and employer reimbursement options may require a deferred payment fee to be paid at the time of registration.
+The University reserves the right to refuse deferred payment privileges to any student whose account is overdue or has been overdue in the past.

 Students are encouraged to make electronic check payments online, but personal checks made payable to Webster University are also accepted.
 A $30 returned payment fee is charged if payment is returned.
 Webster also accepts MasterCard, Discover, VISA, and American Express payments online with a 2.75% convenience fee.

 Students are financially responsible for all courses not officially dropped by the deadline.
 Webster University reserves the right to withhold transcripts and diplomas, and refuse enrollment for future terms, if any tuition or other fees or charges owed to the University are not paid when due.
 In the event an account is referred to an agency or attorney for collection, a 33-1/3% fee will be added to the account, and the student promises to pay, in addition to all amounts otherwise due to Webster University, the costs and expenses of such collection and/or representation, including, without limitation, reasonable attorneys' fees and expenses (whether or not litigation is commenced), to the extent permitted by applicable law.